PouriaTolouei/ics4u-cct-hearts/README.md

 Date: 2021 November 25th

 ## Git Cheatsheet

+__To Start up a repo__
+* If repo exists on githhub: `git clone HTTPS`
+* If repo exists locally: create a repo on github with the folder name and `git remote add origin HTTPS`

 __To work on a feature, do:__
 * `git pull origin master` or `git pull` to sync your local master with remote master
 * `git branch branch-name` to create a new local branch